5 Ways to Manage Stress After a Cervical Cancer Diagnosis

 2. Learn ways to manage potential side effects.

-In our cancer experience survey, half of participants with cervical cancer reported being too tired to do the things they wanted or needed to do.
-In addition, 55% of participants expressed being moderately to seriously concerned about eating and nutrition.
+In our cancer experience survey, more than half of participants with cervical cancer reported being too tired to do the things they want or need to do.
+In addition, 59% of participants expressed being moderately to seriously concerned about eating and nutrition.

 Your cancer treatment or the cancer itself may lead to unwanted symptoms or side effects, such as nausea or fatigue.
 Some people also experience side effects after treatment ends.
 Everyone reacts differently to treatment.
 If you do experience side effects, there are coping methods that can help.
 Be sure to communicate with your healthcare team about how you are feeling.
 They can help you maintain your quality of life during and after treatment.